DanMedinaGH/IT_portfolio/docs/portfolio/active_directory/GPO_application_testing/GPO_application_testing.md

 ![Wallpaper Update Failed](./assets/images/wallpaper_update_failed.png)

-As we can see it faile as well.
+As we can see it failed as well.

 So our GPOs are working successfully!